shadu120/mailbox2netdisk/README.md

 This small tool can help you to upload ,download, delte and list big files to/on "net disk" by IMAP protocol.

-encrypted file uploading is also supported, by using RAR command tool which should be installed on your local system.
+encrypted file uploading is also supported, by using RAR command tool which should be installed on your local system, for example: C:\Program Files\Winrar\rar.exe, or /usr/bin/rar.

+OS:Windows/Linux + Python 2.7+